tarantool/cartridge/rst/cartridge_admin.rst

   (for example, data nodes only) instead of full cluster.

 - Make sure you aren't trying to load data in target cluster while bootstrapping.
-  If you need to hot switch between original and target cluster, make original cluster read-only before bootstraping target cluster.
+  If you need to hot switch between original and target cluster, stop data loading in original cluster before bootstraping target cluster.

 - Check logs and ``box.info.replication`` on target cluster after bootstrapping.
   If something went wrong, try again.